SACEMA/omicron_reinfections/README.md

-# omicron_reinfections
+# Increased risk of SARS-CoV-2 reinfection associated with emergence of the Omicron variant in South Africa

-Increased risk of SARS-CoV-2 reinfection associated with emergence of the Omicron variant in South Africa (Pulliam et al. 2021)
+This repository will be populated shortly.
+Please bear with us.